-Building works or purchases are required to have 3 quotes to achieve best value and are chosen based on the best price and suitability of the job, including past experiences.

-The academy operates in the most cost effective way possible following the financial regulation set out at the beginning of each year.
+Building works or large purchases are required to have 3 quotes to achieve best value and are chosen based on the best price and suitability of the job, including past experiences.
+The academy operates in the most costeffective way possible following the financial regulations set out at the beginning of each year.
+All orders are viewed by the Principal, Deputy Headteacher or Assistant Headteacher along with the budget holder and the CFO to ensure that money is being utilised and allocated wisely.